-Swimmers gain muscle strength throughout the entire body.
-Where runners see muscle build in their legs, swimmers utilize more muscle groups to move through the water.
-While the legs kick, the arms pull.
+Swimming is a form of low-impact exercise that helps to build cardiovascular endurance and muscular strength.
+Swimming requires a high level of endurance as the entire body needs to move through the water—while the legs kick, the arms pull.
 As the back reaches and rotates, the stomach tightens to power the legs and stabilize the core, making swimming one of the best aerobic exercises to give you a total body workout.
-Just look at Michel Phelps’ fit physique if you need inspiration!

 3. Swimming Helps You Stay Flexible

 Swimming requires you to reach, stretch, twist, and pull your way through the water.
 Your ankles become fins stretched with each kick as you push off against the liquid pressure.
 This doesn’t mean you shouldn’t still stretch on your own, but repetitive stretching found in your various strokes also helps with flexibility.

 While swimming’s cardiovascular benefits of strengthening the heart muscle are common knowledge, research also indicates aerobic activities such as swimming reduce inflammation that leads to atherosclerosis build-up in the heart.

 Reducing system-wide inflammation leads to lessened disease progression in many other areas.